edsabi/DVAPI/README.md

-# DVAPI Damn Vulnerable API
+# DVAPI Damn Vulnerable API This is a copy for a POC

 ![](images/logo.png)